Is Using Telematics Insurance Worth the Savings?

 How Much Can You Save with Telematics Insurance?

 Having to install a car monitoring device to save money on car insurance may seem like a tall ask, but usage-based insurance programs only seem to be growing in popularity.
-In fact, a 2021 report revealed that 34% of auto insurance customers were willing to try telematics insurance and that 16% were already using this technology to save on premiums.
+In fact, a revealed that 34% of auto insurance customers were willing to try telematics insurance and that 16% were already using this technology to save on premiums.

 These figures aren't too surprising.
 After all, some of the largest insurance companies offer telematics insurance programs.
 Allstate has their own usage-based program called Drivewise, Progressive has their Snapshot program, and State Farm has a usage-based insurance program for individuals who buy a new vehicle from Ford.